Trucks etc.

 shed.
 Or turning a single car garage in to an eight car

-garage using main bearers cut on the property and the
+garage using main bearers cut from trees on the property and the

 weatherboards and roof cladding from an old farm house that